Smithsonite/SmitKub/README.md

 ### **MetalLB**
 MetalLB is a solution to allow mapping of ip addresses to services.
 MetalLB can do ip address sharing for services, but at this time, it is assumed that you will have a pool of IP addresses and request an ip address for your service as a part of the service config.
 As i am not planing on hosting more than a handful of services at any given time, this should work out!

+**NOTE**
+MetalLB on raspberry pi wifi requires promiscuous mode to work for more than about 5 min.
+This is being enabled on startup by the custom promiscuous service installed and enabled by the kubeworker/kubecontroller roles.

 #### **Prep**